oauth2-proxy/oauth2-proxy/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/a58ff79407212e2beacb/maintainability)](https://codeclimate.com/github/oauth2-proxy/oauth2-proxy/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/a58ff79407212e2beacb/test_coverage)](https://codeclimate.com/github/oauth2-proxy/oauth2-proxy/test_coverage)

-A reverse proxy and static file server that provides authentication using Providers (Google, GitHub, and others) to validate accounts by email, domain or group.
+A reverse proxy and static file server that provides authentication using Providers (Google, Keycloak, GitHub and others)

 **Note:** This repository was forked from [bitly/OAuth2_Proxy](https://github.com/bitly/oauth2_proxy) on 27/11/2018.
 Versions v3.0.0 and up are from this fork and will have diverged from any changes in the original fork.